 Following Soleimani’s death, Khamenei appointed his principal deputy, Brigadier General Esmail Qaani as his successor as Quds Force commander.
 Under their division of leadership, Qaani was primarily responsible for the Afghanistan, Pakistan, and Central Asia portfolios, relative backwaters in terms of Iran’s regional strategy.
 Replacing Soleimani has been a monumental, uphill undertaking for Qaani.
 Soleimani was a charismatic figure who had Khamenei’s full trust, which ensured he was universally feared if not respected.
 Soleimani operated with an unprecedented degree of independence, forging relationships across the region with political and militia leaders in Iraq, Syria, and Lebanon that could not easily be replicated.

 These trends have been evident in Iraq, which has served as the primary flash-point for confrontation between Iran and the U.S. in recent years.
-In late March 2020, Qaani made his first visit to Baghdad seeking to establish continuity with his predecessor and reassert the Quds Force’s influence.
+In late March 2020, Qaani visited Baghdad, seeking to establish continuity with his predecessor and reassert the Quds Force’s influence.
 His visit was widely seen as a failure.
 He sought to unite Iraqi militia and political factions in supporting an anti-American, pro-Iranian prime minister, but Iraq ultimately selected former intelligence chief Mustafa al-Kadhimi, who is viewed as supportive of U.S. interests.
 Qaani was snubbed on his visit by Moqtada al-Sadr, who refused to meet with him.
-Such a snub would have been unheard of for Soleimani, and demonstrated that Tehran no longer commanded the fear and respect it previously engendered.
+Such a snub would have been unheard of for Soleimani, demonstrating that Tehran no longer commanded the fear and respect it had previously engendered.

 Two years after Qassem Soleimani’s departure from the scene on January 3, 2020, it is clear that the Trump administration’s decision to assassinate him via a drone strike has stymied Iran’s regional management.
 No singular figure could replicate Soleimani’s blend of charisma and intimidation, as well as his stature as a trusted representative of Supreme Leader Ali Khamenei, which enabled him to forge relationships and enforce discipline among the leaders of the web of Iran-backed militias and terrorist groups comprising the “axis of resistance.”